adhammohamed1/Neural-Network-Classifer-for-Movie-Reviews/README.md

 - The model is able to classify the reviews with 93% accuracy on raw test data.
 On the other hand, the accuracy reached 90% when using the preprocessed data.
 This indicates that not all preprocessing steps are necessary for the model to perform well.

 ## Results
-- The model's performance on the raw test set is as follows:
+- The model's performance on the raw test set using learning rate = 5e-6 is as follows:
     * Accuracy: 93.6%
     * Precision: 94.2%
     * Recall: 92.92%